PurpleKaz81/omens-interview/README.md

 ## Interview process for Omens

-Contained herein are two projects, one more straightfoward and the other slightly more sophisticated.
+Contained herein are two projects, one more straightforward and the other slightly more sophisticated.

 ### Project 1